NilsSlui/easygit/README.md

 ## Installation and Usage

 To use EasyGit, ensure you have Git installed and accessible via your terminal.
-Download the script and run it on your macOS device.
-The application icon will appear in your menu bar, offering quick access to its features.
+Clone this repository and run the following commands to install the required dependencies and start the application using 'python main.py'.

 ## Dependencies

 - **macOS:** Since EasyGit utilizes AppleScript for dialogues and folder selection, it is currently only compatible with macOS.
 - **Git:** A working Git installation is required for the application to manage repositories.
+- **Python 3:** The application is written in Python 3.11 and requires it to be installed on your system.
+- **Rumps Library:** EasyGit uses the Rumps library to create the menubar application.
+Install it using 'pip install rumps'.

 ## Disclaimer